Kiog-Aser/YT-Focus/README.md

 # YT-Focus
 A better way to watch youtube.
 No ads, no tracking and no distractions.
 Pure focus and education (or entertainment).
+YT-Focus is a CLI that allows people to find and watch youtube videos completely locally (on their device) without ever having to open the youtube website.

 A fork of ['Magic Tape'](https://gitlab.com/christosangel/magic-tape/-/tree/main?ref_type=heads) by Christos Angelopoulos